Wurielle/izabela-desktop/guides/matts.md

 # Setup Microsoft Azure Text-to-Speech

+**IMPORTANT NOTE**: The credentials generated in this guide should be treated like passwords. **NEVER** share your credentials with anyone unless you know what you're doing.
+If you think your credentials are compromised, please return to the credentials page, generate new ones and delete the previous ones.

 ## Table of content
 * [Create a Microsoft Azure account](#create-a-microsoft-azure-account)
 * [Create a Microsoft Azure Resource Group](#create-a-microsoft-azure-resource-group)